zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

 ## Add a Bar Chart to the Application

-In this section you will configure a Bar Chart using the defined Business Objects.

 ### **STEP 1**: Add a Heading

 - Click the **Web Applications Icon**.